GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 1. In **SQL Server Management Studio**, in Object Explorer, right click **dwhservice-deploymentID.database.windows.net** and click on **New Query**.

 1. In the query window, create a DataWarehouse database named **DWDB**, with a service objective of DW100 and a maximum size of 1024GB.
+Click on **Execute**.

     ```SQL
     CREATE DATABASE DWDB COLLATE SQL_Latin1_General_CP1_CI_AS